Kula Culture Library

-The next session of our 1-year Post-Graduate Diploma begins February 15th, 2021.
-Applications are open now for rolling admission.
+Applications are now open for the next session of our 1-year Post-Graduate Diploma.
+The deadline for early admissions is July 16th.
+The semester begins August 15th.
 To begin your application process, please schedule a personal consultation by filling out the form below.

 If you have any additional questions about the course, you can reach us at [email protected]

 - Saturday and online classes